pramnora/lisp/README.md

 ## Introduction

-The creator of the LISP-LIS-Processing programming language is: John McCarthy...;
+- The original creator of the LISP/LIS-Processing programming language is: John McCarthy...;
-he was also the person who coined the term: Artificial Intelligence.
+he was also the first person who coined the term: Artificial Intelligence.

-LISP, is a *high level* programming language which was created in 1958.
+- LISP, is a *high level* programming language which was created in 1958.
 (Only FORTRAN is 1 year older.)

-It is created to be used for AI-Artificial Intellence purposes.
+- It is created to be used for AI-Artificial Intellence purposes.
 (Other AI languages are: PROLOG/LOGO/-etc.)

-Notably, LISP makes extensive use of pairs of brackets: () to go around its code.
+- Notably, LISP makes extensive use of pairs of brackets: () to go around its code.

 There are many different variations of LISP...